So you want to get married surrounded by natural scenery? A national park wedding could be the way to go for your big day.

 4. Comply with National Park Regulations

 Some sections may be restricted to protect sensitive wildlife habitats, so confirm all locations with park officials.
-List any temporary structures, like an arch or dance floor, as well as equipment such as chairs, tables, or a sound system.
+List any temporary structures, like an arch or dance floor, and equipment such as chairs, tables, or a sound system.

 If you plan to have amplified music, get the necessary permits to avoid disrupting other park visitors.